-- Do a “tip in” – using washi tape we were able to attach note cards, drawings, and other mementos into our Bible.
+- Do a “tip in” – using washi tape we were able to attach note cards, drawings, and other mementos to our Bible.

-- Use the acrylic paints that DaySpring had provided.
-Putting a small amount on the plastic paint cards and pulling it to keep the paint transparent so the text in our Bible showed through.
+- Use acrylic paints.
+We put a small amount on the plastic paint cards and pulled them to keep the paint transparent so the text in our Bible showed through.
 (See photo above.)

 - Use stamp pads and sponges with templates to create a background.